The Century’s Best Holiday Campaigns

 To celebrate the opening of the largest department store, Macy’s started the tradition of the Thanksgiving Day Parade.
 Of course, this particular campaign doesn’t really have anything to do with Thanksgiving.
 It’s supposed to get consumers excited for Christmas and prompt holiday shopping sprees.

-The early 1930s were a difficult time for advertising due in large part to the Great Depression.
-But the latter part of the decade picked up as countries began to recover economically, and the US saw the end of Prohibition (let’s drink to that).
+The early 1930s were a difficult time for advertising—and everyone else, for that matter—due to the Great Depression.
+But the latter part of the decade picked up as countries began to recover economically, and the US saw the end of Prohibition.
+(Let’s drink to that!)

 Coca Cola’s St. Nick (1931)

-Did you know that our modern-day image of Santa was designed by Coca-Cola?
-Prior to 1931, Jolly Old St. Nick was portrayed as everything from a gaunt man to a very spooky-looking elf, and even a less than jolly version, where Santa actually appeared sad.
+Did you know that our modern-day image of Santa was largely shaped by Coca-Cola?
+Prior to 1931, Jolly Old St. Nick was portrayed as everything from a gaunt man to a very spooky-looking elf.

-Haddon Sundblom, the artist behind the modern-day Santa, drew his inspiration from the poem “A Visit From St. Nicholas,” also known as “‘Twas the Night Before Christmas,” and created the Santa Claus we know today, and added Coca-Cola’s signature red and white colors.
+Haddon Sundblom, the artist behind the modern-day Santa, drew his inspiration from the poem “A Visit From St. Nicholas,” also known as “‘Twas the Night Before Christmas.”
+He created the Santa Claus we know today (and cemented the association with Coca-Cola’s signature red and white colors).

 Budweiser’s Clydesdale Beer Wagon (1934 Campaign)